scolecite/mica-gd355/lectures/proj-parametric-design.md

 -----

 - build a visual system using parameters
-- map data to visuals
+- map data to visual
 - test
 - adjust the rules, range
+- repeat and iterate.
 - export